MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/04-Ex1-2-use-chat-market-research.md

     - **Strategic insight generation**
         - Based on this research, what three strategic recommendations would you make to help Fabrikam enter the hospitality market successfully?

-7. You now have Copilot Chat responses to your initial prompt, along with responses to a series of follow-up questions.
+7. You now have Microsoft Copilot responses to your initial prompt, along with responses to a series of follow-up questions.
 Ask Copilot to combine its initial market research plus its subsequent responses into a single Word document that you can download.
 Ask it to group the research findings into themes: Market Trends, Customer Challenges, Competitor Insights, and Strategic Opportunities.

-8. Once Copilot Chat creates the document, select the link to download it.
+8. Once Microsoft Copilot creates the document, select the link to download it.
 Copilot also saves the generated document to your OneDrive.

 9. After the download is finished, open the document and review it.
 What do you notice?